Installation of SDK on Windows with installer

 Installing Dependencies

 To execute our Python Samples and use the Python API, you will need Python and some additional libraries.
-If Python is not available on your system, install it:
+If you plan to use only Metavision Studio for now, you can skip this Python dependencies section.

 • Download the installer for one of the supported Python versions: